-4-1-5.
+4-2-3.
 Taxiway Victor

-- (a) Taxiway V is the preferred method for aircraft taxiing from north of Runway 8R / 26L to access the midfield terminals.
-Taxiway V may be utilized only under the following conditions: - Taxiway V may only be used by aircraft with wingspans equal to 171 feet or less (aircraft Groups I - IV).
-The following aircraft have wingspans in excess of 171 feet and are not authorized on Taxiway V: A330, A340, A350, A380, AN22, AN124, B747, B777, B787-8, B787-9, C5, C124, and C133. - (b) Aircraft may operate on Taxiway V simultaneously with Runway 8L arrivals regardless of weather conditions unless RVR is less than 1200'. - (c) Runway 8R landing aircraft are not authorized to fly over aircraft on Taxiway V. - (d) Runway 26L departures are not authorized with simultaneous Taxiway V operations when weather conditions are below reported ceiling of 300 feet and / or visibility 1 mile. - (e) Responsibilities: - (i) Ground Control North is responsible for Taxiway V operations.
-On a West Operation, Ground Control North will coordinate with Local Control One when aircraft will utilize Taxiway V to access Taxiway B.

-NOTE - Use caution and be alert for arriving aircraft contacting Ground Control between Runway 26L and 26R requesting taxi to the ramp.

-- (ii) Local Control One will instruct aircraft utilizing Taxiway V to taxi via B and V and contact Ground on V. - (iii) Local Control Two will advise Ground Control North when an aircraft will land on Runway 8R.
+- (a) Taxiway Victor (V) is the preferred method for aircraft taxiing from north of Runway 8R / 26L to access the midfield terminals.
+Taxiway V may be utilized only under the following conditions: - (i) Taxiway V may only be used by aircraft with wingspans equal to 171 feet or less (aircraft Groups I IV).
+Group I IV aircraft with tail heights greater than 59 feet are not authorized on Taxiway V simultaneously with Runway 26L departures.
+There are no Group I IV aircraft with tail heights greater than 59 feet that currently operate into or out of ATL.
+The following aircraft have wingspans in excess of 171 feet and are not authorized on Taxiway V: A330, A340, A350, A380, AN22, AN124, B747, B777, B787-8, B787-9, C5, C124, and C133. - (b) Aircraft may operate on Taxiway V simultaneously with Runway 8L arrivals regardless of weather conditions unless RVR is less than 1200'. - NOTE Taxiway B, between Taxiway B2 and Taxiway C, and Taxiway V are not authorized for less than 1200' RVR conditions. - (c) Runway 8R landing aircraft are not authorized to fly over aircraft on Taxiway V. The following procedures should be used when landing Runway 8R: - (i) Aircraft on Taxiway B and queued to use Taxiway V (westbound) will be held short of Taxiway H until runway 8R arriving aircraft have crossed the landing threshold. - (ii) Aircraft on Taxiway E and queued to use Taxiway V (eastbound) to access Taxiway B will be instructed to hold short of Taxiway V until the arriving aircraft has passed or landed on Runway 8R. - (d) Runway 26L departures are not authorized with simultaneous Taxiway V operations when weather conditions are below reported ceiling of 300 feet and / or visibility 1 mile. - (e) Responsibilities: - (i) Ground Control North is responsible for Taxiway V operations.
+On a West Operation, Ground Control North will coordinate with Local Control One when aircraft will utilize Taxiway V to access Taxiway B. - NOTE Use caution and be alert for arriving aircraft contacting Ground Control between Runway 26L and 26R requesting taxi to the ramp. - (ii) Local Control One will instruct aircraft utilizing Taxiway V to taxi via B and V and contact Ground on V. - (iii) Local Control Two will advise Ground Control North when an aircraft will land on Runway 8R.